Skip to content

 READ MORE: 11 Best Things to do in Neath Port Talbot

 Fans of the beloved British sitcom Gavin and Stacey won’t want to miss a trip to Barry Island!
-Known for its retro seafront and Pleasure Park, Barry Island featured pretty prominently in the show.
+Known for its retro seafront and Pleasure Park, Barry Island featured prominently in the show.

-Merthyr Tydfil & the Brecon Mountain Railway
+Merthyr Tydfil & the Brecon Mountain Railway, Glamorgan

-Steam train on the Brecon Mountain Railway
+Black steam engine train passing a hill with a pine forest on the Brecon Mountain Railway

 A journey on board the classic steam train will take you into the Brecon Beacons National Park, along the full length of the stunning Taf Fechan Reservoir.

-In Merthyr Tydfil town, the spectacular Cefn Coed Viaduct once formed part of the same railway.
+Don’t Miss: In Merthyr Tydfil town, the spectacular Cefn Coed Viaduct once formed part of the same railway.
 Today, it’s part of the Taff Trail on the National Cycleway.
 So you can bike across the viaduct’s fifteen arches for some stunning views!

 Caerphilly and Caerphilly Castle